Learn to Fly - Introduction

 As in my earlier analogy of taking driving lessons, the students who take longer to learn usually pay far more for training, as a result of paying lesson by lesson, week after week.
 This may start to get expensive if you are a slow learner.
 So to alleviate this problem most schools offer a “fixed price deal to Club Pilot” which enables you to keep training for as many lessons as it takes in order for you to pass the ‘Club Pilot’ rating.

-The “Catch 22” clause is that you usually have to pay up front, before your training starts, so if you drop out the course after a month or so, you might lose out.
+The “Catch 22” clause is that you usually have to pay up front, before your training starts, so if you drop out the course after a month or so, you will lose out.
 So, its a delicate balance, slow learners pay far more than quick learners if you pay lesson-by-lesson on the course, but paying the course in full at the start gives huge benefits.
 More up-to-date information can usually be found on your chosen School’s website.
-Discuss this all with your chosen School when you book your course.
+Discuss the finer details with your chosen School when you first book your course.

 Training at the School

-So… hopefully you have arrived at your chosen BHPA Training School - What happens now?
-Well, kit yourself up for the day with a packed lunch, plenty of water to drink and a pair of boots with good ankle support (trainers are not usually worn for flying but it's up to you), and a weather-proof jacket to keep out the wind and maybe a shower or two, and that's about all you will need.
-The Training School will have their own student gliders and you will use these until you qualify at the end of the course.
-The Airworks video (below) will give you a taste of what flying training is like.
+So… you have arrived at your chosen BHPA Training School - What happens now?
+Well, kit yourself up for the day with a packed lunch, plenty of water to drink and a pair of boots with good ankle support (trainers are not usually worn for flying, I really recommend ankle boots), and a weather-proof jacket to keep out the cold, wind and the odd shower, and that's about all you will need.
+Your Training School will have their own student gliders and you will use these until you qualify at the end of the course, unless you chose to buy your own glider to train with.
+The Airworks Paragliding Centre on the South Coast have a online video (below) that will give you a taste of what flying training is like.

-Your first day will probably start with the paperwork being organised, insurance and BHPA membership etc. Followed by an introductory presentation about flying, explaining the technical terms and details of your intended training glider (Hang or Para), and flying theory in general.
-Then, its out onto the flat part of the training slopes to actually see, and set up a glider, with a demonstration by your Instructors of the initial ground handling skills of the glider.
+Your first morning will probably start with the paperwork being organised, insurance and BHPA membership etc. Followed by an introductory presentation about flying, explaining the technical terms and details of your intended training glider (Hang or Para), and flying theory in general.
+Then, it's out onto the flatish part of the training slopes to actually see, and set-up (rigging) a glider and complete the relevant safety checks.
+Your Instructors will then demonstrate with the glider the initial ground-handling skills you need to learn.
 Now it's your turn - and now the hard work starts - running up and down all day trying to control the glider on the ground, it's not as easy as your Instructors made it look!
+This takes at least a day or two to get sorted, depending on your skill.

-(SC. * Note: flyable days are actual flyable training days where flying tasks can be signed-off by the Instructors.
+(DHPC Senior Coach; * flyable days are actual flyable training days where flying tasks can be signed-off by the Instructors.
 These are the days that have reasonable weather with a perfect training wind speed which is suited to your limited flying experience.)

 From now on the TV weather forecast starts to dominate your life, and you become a weather geek!
 You will constantly be watching weather forecasts for good weather training days.
-Unfortunately – the actual weather never seems to cooperate, you can drive all the way to the School only to find that the wind speed there is stronger than they forecast, or you have to go to a family wedding on the best training day of the year!
-Sometimes six weeks can pass between one suitable training day and the next because of poor weather, and the problem with this, is you may have forgotten what you learned at your last training day!
+Unfortunately – the actual weather never seems to cooperate, you might drive all the way to the School only to find that the wind speed there is stronger than the forecast and you can't fly, or you have to go to a family wedding on the best training day of the year!
+Sometimes six weeks can pass between one suitable training day and the next because of poor weather, and the problem with this is, you may have almost forgotten what you learned on your last training day!

 This can be mostly blamed on the changeable British weather – If it’s wet or too windy you can’t fly.
 If there’s no wind you can’t do your soaring flights high above the hill.
 If it’s a hot sunny summers day the air will to too rough for you to fly with your experience, you will have to wait until evening for the thermals to calm down.
 To get ten flyable training days may take six to nine months or more of actual time because of unsuitable training weather, so be aware of this when you book your school location.
 This time delay also helps to wheedle out the students who are really not that bothered in learning to fly – sorting the “wheat from the chaff”, as they say.